-III Building a Block
+III.
+Building a Block

 The first version of Snap! was called BYOB, for "Build Your Own Blocks."
 This was the first and is still the most important capability we added to Scratch.
 (The name was changed because a few teachers have no sense of humor.
 (2) You pick your battles.)
-The new Scratch 2.0 also has a partial custom block capability.
+Scratch 2.0 and later also has a partial custom block capability.

-A Simple Blocks
+A. Simple Blocks

-In the Variables palette, at or near the bottom, is a button labeled "Make a block."
+In every palette, at or near the bottom, is a button labeled "Make a block."
+Also, floating near the top of the palette is a plus sign.

-Clicking this button will display a dialog window in which you choose the block's name, shape, and palette/color.
+Clicking either one will display a dialog window in which you choose the block's name, shape, and palette/color.
 You also decide whether the block will be available to all sprites, or only to the current sprite and its children.
 Note: You can also enter the "Make a block" dialog by right-click/control-click on the script area background and then choose "Make a block" from the menu that appears.